giuthas/patkit/README.md

 ### Citing the code

-When using any part of SATKIT, please cite:
+When using any part of PATKIT, please cite:

 1. Palo, P., Moisik, S. R., and Faytak, M. (2023).
 “Analysing Speech Data with SATKIT”.
 In: International Conference of Phonetic Sciences (ICPhS 2023).